Georgia-Tech-Off-Road/GTOR-DAQ/Guides/DevelopmentGuide.md

 #### Git Protocols
 **All commits down in the stage should be titled Experiment: [Commit Title]**.
 Before you transition to the next phase, your commit history should be orderly.
 If I were you, this would mean making clean commits from the start, however you are free to do as you wish.
 Use `git pull` regularly to update your codebase with other teams’ work.

 If you are developing solo, keep additions on your machine locally until they are somewhat polished.
-You do not have to push at any schedule but do push possible so that teammates can view your progress!
+You do not have to push at any schedule but do push when possible so that teammates can view your progress!

 If you must experiment as a team, figure out a synchronization strategy.
 One recommended approach is to divide responsibilities (to reduce merger conflicts) and regularly push and pull your local repositories.
 Avoid using `git push –-force` if at all possible.
 This is why code experimentation is not recommended to be done by a team.
 To clean up your commit history at the end, create a new branch from your project branch named Cleanup:[Insert Project Branch Name], clean your commit history there, and then merge the cleanup branch back into the project branch.